Defragmentation Increases Productivity, Driver Life

 The Ill-Effects Of It All

 There is plenty to be said about how fragmented files can slow you down on a personal level.
+Other posts expand on this issue as well.
 It can be annoying and frustrating by itself.
 But when it comes to business, it becomes critical.
 It becomes all about efficiency, time, and money.
 It can be as simple as customer service.
 Whether it’s locating a customer’s records during a phone call, or placing a competitive bid, it’s all about productivity.
 Every minute in business counts!
 Having the right information at your fingertips for that last-minute meeting can be critical.
 When fragmented files exist, it means that Windows has to work harder and access the drive more often to read and write files.
 This leads to shortened hard drive lifespans and added expenses overall.
 Fragmented files use up space.
 This simply means that what should or could be free space is unnecessarily occupied.

 the Defragmentation Solution

 Defragmentation frees up disk space.
 Defragmentation simply creates responsive endpoints.
 Responsive endpoints translate into quicker response at bringing up files.
-There is a Defraggler that provides a simple, cost-effective solution to these issues without requiring expensive hardware upgrades.
+There is a defraggler software program that provides a simple, cost-effective solution to these issues without requiring expensive hardware upgrades.
 Nor does it involve annoying downtime or complex software.
 This defragmentation process will make your endpoint hard drives faster by reorganizing fragments of files to enable Windows to get access to them more quickly.
 It updates itself automatically in the background, making sure you always have the latest version.
 And you can customize every aspect of it to make it work just the way you want.